netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 ```
 When prompted, select the **same version** you checked out earlier.

-This script will replace the version numbers of docker images in docker-compose.override.yml with the correct values.
+This script will replace the version numbers of docker images in docker-compose.override.yml and docker-compose.yml with the correct values.

 ### 6. Create Environment File